UK National Smoking Cessation Conference - UKNSCC

 Smoking cessation in practice: creating sustainable delivery systems for smoking interventions

-John Hughes, Professor of Psychiatry, Psychology and Family Practice at the University of Vermont, USA
+John Hughes, Professor of Psychiatry, Psychology and Family Practice, University of Vermont, USA

 Making best use of NRT